Projective Splitting with Forward Steps: Asynchronous and Block-Iterative Operator Splitting: Extensions

 Note that this ``greedy'' procedure is only heuristic because it does not take into account the denominator in the projection operation, nor how much $\langle G_i z^{k} - x_i^{k}, y_i^{k} - w_i^{k}\rangle$ might exceed zero after processing block $i$.
 Predicting this quantity for every block, however, might require essentially the same computation as evaluating a proximal or forward step for all blocks, after which we might as well update all blocks, that is, set $I_k = \{1,\ldots,n\}$.

-In order guarantee convergence under this block selection heuristic, we must build in a safeguard: if a block has not been processed for more than $M>0$ iterations, we must process it immediately regardless of the value of $\langle G_i z^{k} - x_i^{k-1}, y_i^{k-1} - w_i^{k}\rangle$.
-This provision forces conformance to Assumption~\ref{assAsync}(1), so that convergence is still assured by Theorem~\ref{ThmAsync}.
+In order to guarantee convergence under this block selection heuristic, we must include some safeguard to make sure that Assumption~\ref{assAsync}(\ref{quasicyclic}) holds.
+One straightforward option is as follows: if a block has not been processed for more than $M>0$ iterations, we must process it immediately regardless of the value of $\langle G_i z^{k} - x_i^{k-1}, y_i^{k-1} - w_i^{k}\rangle$.